Greater Portland Metro: Routes

-METRO operates two hubs, one in downtown Portland called the METRO Pulse and one in downtown Westbrook called the Westbrook Hub.
+METRO operates two hubs: one in downtown Portland, called the METRO Pulse, and one in downtown Westbrook, also known as the Westbrook Hub.
 Additionally, the Portland Transportation Center, which provides an intercity bus connection and Amtrak service, serves as a major transfer point.

-Intercity service from York County connects to the METRO system at the Maine Mall and at several stops along Congress Street.
-The South Portland Bus Service also connects to METRO at these locations.
+Intercity service from York County, Maine's southernmost county, connects to the METRO system at The Maine Mall and at several stops along Congress Street.

 Local routes are numbered 1 through 9, with the 9 split into 9A and 9B.
-There is currently no Route 6.
-There is one lettered route, the Husky Line, which connects the Gorham and Portland campuses of the University of Southern Maine, which is also identified as "H" on printed maps and signage.
-There is also one express route, the BREEZ, which runs between Portland and Brunswick; on signage, it is identified as "B".
+There is currently no route 6.
+There is one lettered route, the Husky Line (H), which connects the Gorham and Portland campuses of the University of Southern Maine.
+There is one express route, the BREEZ, which runs between Portland and Brunswick (plus twice daily extensions to Bath Iron Works); on signage, it is identified as "B".
+There is also a new Metro CONNECT route, an on-demand shuttle service to expand service within Falmouth.

+Routes 21, 24A and 24B from South Portland Bus Service have been incorporated into METRO as of December 29, 2024, with no planned route changes thus far.
+The fares of these routes will remain the same as the other METRO routes.

 Fares and accessibility

 Fares

-METRO, along with the South Portland Bus Service and Biddeford-Saco-Old Orchard Beach Transit, participates in a regional automated fare collection system known as DiriGo Pass.
+METRO, along with the Biddeford-Saco-Old Orchard Beach Transit, participates in a regional automated fare collection system known as DiriGo Pass.
 This system uses the UMO Pass platform developed by Cubic.
 Monthly, daily, and ten-ride paper passes have been phased out, and are no longer accepted.
 Instead, passengers load money onto their account and pay fares using a smartcard or the UMO mobile app.

 Standard fares are $2 for all local service, and $4 for the BREEZ service.
 Passengers may transfer for free within 90 minutes if using the mobile app or smartcard.
 If transferring to the BREEZ, passengers pay the difference in fare.
 A fare capping system has been implemented, so that after $6 in local fares or $12 in BREEZ express fares are paid in a calendar day, no more fares will be charged to the account.
 Fares are also capped at $60 in a calendar month for local fares, and $120 for BREEZ fares.

 Reduced fare is half of the normal fare, and the monthly and daily caps are half of the standard caps.
 Reduced fares are applicable for persons with disabilities, anyone over 65, veterans, youth ages 6–18, and Medicare card holders.
-Cash continues to be accepted, however no free transfers are available.
+Cash continues to be accepted; however, no free transfers are available.